Venafi/ansible-role-venafi/README.md

-Ansible role Vcert with vcert module in library
+Ansible role Vcert with vcert module in library.
+Install vcert using pip:
+`pip install vcert`